enqueuezero/site/concrete-architecture/opt-for-library-design.md

 conn.close()
 ```

 Above code connects to a file named `example.db` on local disk.
-Then, it executes two statement by running `execute` method on a cursor.
+Then, it executes two statements by running `execute` method on a cursor.
 The `commit` method flushes data on disk.
 The last line of code close the file handle.

 As a library, SQLite is in nature "serverless," [^1]. that is, there is no separate server process.
-You don't need to worry the data inconsistency due to system crash and power failure (SQLite won't save corrupted data).
+You don't need to worry about the data inconsistency due to system crash and power failure (SQLite won't save corrupted data).
 Since every database statement has to be executed on application side, there is no message round-trips over the network.
+The trade-off SQLite made is SQLite will only allow one writer at any instant in time.

 To keep thing simple, SQLite decides to write all data and the data schema into a single file on disk.
 The storing capacity of SQLite is up to the size of the disk.
 In some ways, SQLite is more like `fopen()` than a database engine, just like ZeroMQ is more like socket than a message queue.
 By bringing all of the SQL semantics into a single local file, SQLite simplified the design of many applications.